Standard Deviation Calculator

 Where:

-The following example shows how to find the standard deviation of population data.
+The following example demonstrates how to find the standard deviation of population data.

-Investors consider stocks a risky asset because of their high volatility compared to other classes of assets.
-An investment manager wants to analyze the volatility of some stocks in the previous month and will not recommend to his clients any stock whose standard deviation is greater than or equal to its mean since he considers such a stock "too risky."
+Investors often view stocks as risky assets due to their high price volatility compared to other investment classes.
+Suppose an investment manager wants to analyze the volatility of specific stocks over the previous month.
+He decides he will not recommend any stock to his clients if its standard deviation is greater than or equal to its mean, classifying such assets as "too risky."

 1.31, 1.30, 1.36, 1.40, 1.40, 1.41, 1.27, 1.19, 1.15, 1.12, 0.99, 1.00, 0.97, 0.94, 0.88, 0.90, 0.86, 0.88, 0.80, 0.81

-To find the standard deviation, first calculate the mean.
-Remember that the mean μ is obtained by dividing the sum of the numbers by the count of the numbers.
+To find the standard deviation, we must first calculate the mean (μ).
+Remember, the mean is found by dividing the total sum of the numbers by the total count of the numbers.

 $$\mu=\frac{1.31+1.30+1.36+1.40+1.40+1.41+1.27+1.19+1.15+1.12+0.99+1.00+0.97+0.94+0.88+0.90+0.86+0.88+0.80+0.81}{20}=1.097$$

-Next, subtract the mean from each number and square the difference.
-Then add the results and divide the result by the count.
-The result is called the variance σ².
+Next, subtract the mean from each individual data point and square the difference.
+Add all these squared differences together, and divide the result by the total count.
+This result is the variance (σ²).

 $$\sigma^2=\frac{\left(1.31-1.097\right)^2+\left(1.30-1.097\right)^2+\left(1.36-1.097\right)^2+\left(1.40-1.097\right)^2+\ldots+\left(0.81-1.097\right)^2}{20}=0.045031$$

-Finally, take the square root of the variance to get the standard deviation.
+Finally, take the square root of the variance to determine the population standard deviation.

 $$\sigma=\sqrt{0.045031}\approx0.21$$

-As you can see, the standard deviation of the prices of this stock for the previous month is less than the mean.
-Hence, the manager will not consider this stock "too risky."
+As you can see, the standard deviation of this stock's prices for the previous month (0.21) is less than the mean (1.097).
+Therefore, the manager will not consider this stock "too risky."

 $$s=\sqrt{\frac{\sum_{i=1}^{n}\left(x_i-\bar{x}\right)^2}{n-1}}$$